 It’s not just your company’s systems that are at stake.
-Once you’ve suffered a breach, your customers’ and even your suppliers’ credentials are up for grabs, too.
-This is why it is essential that you work with SpyCloud to monitor your systems and alert you when your credentials have made someone’s Top Ten Combo List.
+Once you’ve suffered a breach, your customers and even your suppliers’ credentials are up for grabs, too.
+This is why you must work with SpyCloud to monitor your systems and alert you when your credentials have made someone’s Top Ten Combo List.

 Credential stuffers may not be the smartest tools in the box, but there are other, more sophisticated hackers out there.